Essential Tools for Indian Cooking

 Tongs

-Pincer – This tool comes in handy when you need to handle hot pans and pots.
+Pincer – This tool comes in handy when handling hot pans and pots.

 Pincer